 - Your Runner’s Favourite Sweets – If ever the runner in your life has the excuse to indulge in their favourite sweets, it’s after a gruellingly long training run.
 Pop a couple of bags of their favourites into your recovery hamper to cheer them up post run.

 - Peanut Butter – If the runner in your life likes peanut butter, pop a jar in their hamper.
 As a post-run snack it provides sustained energy to get them through the rest of their day.

-- Local Restaurant/Takeaway Voucher – A good post-run feed is essential and getting a voucher for your runner’s favourite local eatery is a great way to support their business at this difficult time.
+- Local Restaurant/Takeaway Voucher – A good post-run feed is essential and getting a voucher for your runner’s favourite local eatery is a great way to support their business after repeated lockdowns.

 - Pasta and Sauce – If you have already spent most of your budget on other items and a restaurant voucher seems a bit of an extravagant finishing touch for your hamper, add a packet of pasta and a jar of your runner’s favourite sauce.
 It will be an easy meal to whip up at the end of a long run and will satisfy their carb cravings.

 - Muscle Rub – Ease the pain of sore muscles with a warming and soothing balm.
 This one from Elemental Herbology is a bit pricey but is a wonderful post-exercise treat.